Simple Alarm Machine

 This will open up a dialog box.
 Copy and paste the following link into the Add Package… text field: https://pxt.microbit.org/50544-64675-33322-24641.
 Click on the search icon or press enter, then click on the Tinkercademy button.

 Note: If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Projects file menu.

 After that, use blocks under the Tinkercademy section to initialize the OLED and Crash Sensor as shown in the picture

-- When the Crash Sensor is pressed, the green Octopus LED will light up.
-Else if no force is applied to the Crash Sensor, the red LED will blink continuously.
+When the Crash Sensor is pressed, the green Octopus LED will light up.
+Or else, if no force is applied to the Crash Sensor, the red LED will blink continuously.